ABrisset/google_suggest_scraper/README.md

 Enter a keyword and, optionaly, a language ("fr" is the default language) and/or a country ("FR" is the defaut location).
 The tool will fetch all suggestions from Google Suggest and store them in a plan text file.

+Maybe you will have to use proxies if the keyword you choose generate lots of suggestions, because Google is likely to ban your IP.

 ## License

 Google Suggest Scraper is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).